lacunablue/hangman-ta/README.md

 # hangman-ta
 My variation of MIT60001 OCW's Problem Set 2: Hangman.

-**Note: I chose not to add a heftier penalty for incorrect vowel guesses.

 Instructions for vanilla version:
 - This is a console/terminal only program created using Spyder
 1. Make sure all files are saved to the same directory/folder